 Left-Only Power Meters

-To be clear, not all crank arm and pedal-based power meters are left-only.
+(To be clear, not all crank arm and pedal-based power meters are left-only.
 You can absolutely buy these power meter types as complete power meters that measure left and right leg power.
-Verve Cycling for example, places a power meter on both the left and right crank arms and can therefore measure both legs.
-Likewise, PowerTap, Favero and Garmin all make pedal-based power meters that can measure total power.
+Verve Cycling for example, places a power meter on both the left and right crank arms.
+It can therefore measure both legs.
+Likewise, PowerTap, Favero and Garmin all make pedal-based power meters that can measure total power.)

-By doubling your left leg power, these power meters are making the obvious assumption that you are producing the same power from both legs (50/50 power balance).
-However, studies have shown that perfect 50/50 power distribution is rare.
+By doubling your left leg power, these power meters assume that you are producing the same power from both legs (50/50 power balance).
+However, studies have shown that perfect 50/50 power distribution is somewhat rare.
 Most of us have an imbalance – some larger than others.
-In fact, imbalances as large as low 40s one leg/high 50s the other leg, aren’t uncommon.
+In fact, imbalances as large as mid-40s one leg/mid-50s the other leg, aren’t uncommon.

 I will use myself as an example.
-On average, I produce approximately 45% of my total power from my left leg and 55% from my right.
-So when riding at 200 watts, this equates to 90 watts from my left leg and 110 watts from my right leg.
-(Again, this is on average and depends on things such as intensity, fatigue, etc.) The power meter will take my left leg power, 90 watts, and double it to arrive at a total power of 180 watts.
-Note that this is 20 watts less than the actual 200 watts I’m really producing.
+On average, I produce approximately 47% of my total power from my left leg and 53% from my right.
+(This power balance is an average and depends on things such as intensity, fatigue, etc.) So when riding at 200 watts, this equates to 94 watts from my left leg and 106 watts from my right leg.
+The power meter will take my left leg power, 94 watts, and double it to arrive at a total power of 188 watts.
+Note that this is 12 watts less than the 200 watts I’m really producing.
 If my left leg produced greater than 50%, then the opposite would be true – the power meter would read high.

-So, because left-only power meters are forced to make the assumption that both legs are generating the same power, if you are not 50/50 balanced, then we can conclude that your power will either be under or over reported.
+So, because left-only power meters are forced to make the assumption that both legs are generating the same power, if you are not 50/50 balanced, then we can conclude that your power will either be under or over reported by your power meter.

 Does it Matter?